-- 1) The Company may not invest its net assets in transferable securities and money market instruments of the same issuer in a proportion in excess of the limits fixed below, it being understood that (i) these limits are to be respected within each sub-fund and that (ii) companies which are grouped together for account consolidation purposes are to be considered as a single entity for the calculation of the limits described under points a) to e) below: - a) a sub-fund may not invest more than 10% of its net assets in transferable securities or moneymarket instruments from the same issuer. - Moreover, the total value of the transferable securities and money market instruments held by the sub-fund in issuers in which it invests more than 5% of its assets may not exceed 40% of the value of the its net assets.
-This limit does not apply to deposits with financial institutions subject to prudential supervision and OTC derivative transactions with these institutions. - b) The same sub-fund may allow cumulative investment in transferable securities and money-market instruments within the same group up to a limit of 20%. - c) The limit of 10% mentioned under (a) above may be extended to 35% maximum when the transferable securities or money market instruments are issued or guaranteed by an EU Member State, by its public territorial authorities, by a non-EU country or by international public institutions to which one or more EU Member States belong. - d) The limit of 10% mentioned under (a) above may be extended to 25% maximum in the case of covered bonds as defined in Article 3(1) of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU (the "Directive (EU) 2019/2162"), and for qualifying debt securities issued before 8 July 2022 by a financial institution having its registered office in an EU Member State and which is subject to a specific public supervision imposed by law, to protect the holders of these bonds.
+- 1) The Company may not invest its net assets in transferable securities and money market instruments of the same issuer in a proportion in excess of the limits fixed below, it being understood that (i) these limits are to be respected within each sub-fund and that (ii) companies which are grouped together for account consolidation purposes are to be considered as a single entity for the calculation of the limits described under points a) to e) below: - a) a sub-fund may not invest more than 10% of its net assets in transferable securities or moneymarket instruments from the same issuer.

+Moreover, the total value of the transferable securities and money market instruments held by the sub-fund in issuers in which it invests more than 5% of its assets may not exceed 40% of the value of the its net assets.
+This limit does not apply to deposits with financial institutions subject to prudential supervision and OTC derivative transactions with these institutions.

+- b) The same sub-fund may allow cumulative investment in transferable securities and moneymarket instruments within the same group up to a limit of 20%. - c) The limit of 10% mentioned under (a) above may be extended to 35% maximum when the transferable securities or money market instruments are issued or guaranteed by an EU Member State, by its public territorial authorities, by a non-EU country or by international public institutions to which one or more EU Member States belong. - d) The limit of 10% mentioned under (a) above may be extended to 25% maximum in the case of covered bonds as defined in Article 3(1) of Directive (EU) 2019/2162 of the European Parliament and of the Council of 27 November 2019 on the issue of covered bonds and covered bond public supervision and amending Directives 2009/65/EC and 2014/59/EU (the "Directive (EU) 2019/2162"), and for qualifying debt securities issued before 8 July 2022 by a financial institution having its registered office in an EU Member State and which, under applicable law, is submitted to specific public supervision in order to protect the holders of such qualifying debt securities.
+For the purposes hereof, "qualifying debt securities" are securities the proceeds of which are invested in accordance with applicable law in assets providing a return which will cover the debt service through to the maturity date of the securities and which will be applied on a priority basis to the payment of principal and interest in the event of a default by the issuer.
+To the extent that a relevant Sub-Fund invests more than 5% of its assets in qualifying debt securities issued by such an issuer, the total value of such investments may not exceed 80% of the assets of such Sub-Fund .